 Training of investigators who will make a career of innovative, hypothesis-driven clinical and translational research is a top priority of the UMCCTS.
 The Clinical Research Scholar (K12) Program has been developed to address this need.
 The training program will combine coursework, seminars, and mentored research.

-The next Clinical Research Scholar (K12) solicitation will be announced in 2014.
+The next Clinical Research Scholar (K12) solicitation is pending.

 The UMass LSMF supports projects that are inter-campus in orientation and directed towards life sciences projects related to clinical and translational research.
 To support this mission, projects must include at least one investigator from the UMass Worcester Campus and a collaborator from at least one of the other UMass campuses.